glciampaglia/glciampaglia.com/content/post/news-archive/index.md

 lastmod = "2016-04-20T12:00:00"
 draft = false
 tags = []
-title = "News Archive"
+title = "Older News"
 math = false
-summary = "This is a timeline of old news from my previous homepage.
-It is included here for my future biographer."
+summary = "This is a timeline of old news from my previous homepage, going back to my days as a Ph.D. student.
+It is included here for completeness."

 [header]
 caption = ""